 Heart Failure is common and the number of cases is increasing.
-One reason is because more patients are surviving heart attacks but some of their hearts have been made weak.
+One reason is because more patients are surviving heart attacks but their hearts have been weakened.

 A steam train needs a good supply of coal and water.
 It works best with an efficient, powerful engine and its speed depends on how many people it carries and whether it is running on the flat.

 Systolic Heart Failure

 The train may run into problems if the coal is of poor quality, if the engine has a mechanical problem or if the workload has increased.
 Similarly, there are many factors which can cause heart failure but the most common is weakness of the heart muscle.
 This is known as systolic heart failure.
 The pumping action of the heart can be investigated by an echocardiogram and by a cardiac MR scan.

 Causes of Heart Failure

 Coronary disease and heart attacks are the most common causes of heart failure.
 High blood pressure and valve disease are also important and other causes include drinking too much alcohol and viruses such as the ‘flu.
 It is important to treat and address the underlying cause.

 The hallmark of heart failure is fluid retention.
 The legs are often swollen.
 Patients may cut their socks or even shoes so that they can be worn.
 Breathlessness is common.
 Patients may have to walk slowly or stop frequently to rest.
 They may pretend to admire street furniture and to look in shop windows.
 Breathlessness on lying flat is called orthopnoea and patients may have to sleep upright on many pillows.